Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Exel at its Social Cirlce facility, reporting 280 affected workers.
+The single largest action involved Exel at its Social Cirlce facility, reporting 280 affected workers.
 Macy's followed with 133 workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Georgia, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Georgia, with filings falling below both recent and year-ago levels.
+The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.